OSVTAC/project-recommendations/pages/recommendations.md

 first, for reasons that will be described below.

-* Deploying this component alone would result in a majority of votes being counted by open-source software.
+* Deploying this component alone would result in a majority of votes being counted by open source software.
 For example, in the November 8, 2016 election 63% of ballots were vote-by-mail (263,091 out of 414,528 ballots in all).
 In this sense, this component provides the biggest “bang for the buck.”